Digital Realty Trust, Inc. research snapshot

 DLR AI Trading Strategy Framework

 The DLR AI trading strategy is a rules-based framework, not personalized advice.
-It should be monitored through live price, moving averages, 2026 Core FFO guidance, leasing backlog, cash renewal spreads, power availability, development capex, net debt to Adjusted EBITDA, and Q2 2026 earnings when released.
+It should be monitored through live price, moving averages, 2026 Core FFO guidance, the record leasing backlog, cash renewal spreads, power availability, net development capex, net debt to Adjusted EBITDA, and Q3 2026 earnings when released.

-Wait for DLR to reclaim and hold the $180.85 to $186.41 moving-average zone, preferably with stronger volume and no negative change to Core FFO guidance, backlog, development yields, or leasing commentary.
+With DLR above the $185.19 50-day and $176.13 200-day moving averages, watch for pullbacks toward the moving-average zone that hold, preferably with steady volume and no negative change to Core FFO guidance, backlog, development yields, or leasing commentary.

-Reduce confidence if price fails below $173.95, if the stock cannot retake the 50-day average, or if management lowers Core FFO per share guidance.
+Reduce confidence if price loses the 50-day moving average, breaks below $176.13, or if management lowers Core FFO per share guidance.

 Mean-reversion setup

-Use pullbacks toward the $174 area as a watchlist signal only if the fundamental evidence remains intact: backlog, renewal spreads, occupancy, debt metrics, and access to capital.
+Use pullbacks toward the $185 to $176 zone as a watchlist signal only if the fundamental evidence remains intact: backlog, renewal spreads, occupancy, debt metrics, and access to capital.

 Do not treat data center demand as a valuation floor.
-A high-quality REIT can still fall if required yields rise, development timing slips, or share issuance dilutes per-share growth.
+A high-quality REIT can still fall if required yields rise, development timing slips, or equity issuance dilutes per-share growth.

 Fundamental monitor

-A worse power constraint, higher refinancing cost, slower lease commencement, development overrun, or weaker hyperscale economics can override a bullish chart rebound.
+A worse power constraint, higher refinancing cost, slower lease commencement, development overrun, or weaker hyperscale economics can override a bullish chart setup.

 Investment research summary